 The JustPax Fund is a donor-advised fund administered by Everence Charitable Services Harrisonburg office through the Everence affiliate, Mennonite Foundation.

 The JustPax Fund’s Advisory Board sets the funding priorities of the JustPax Fund, reviews applications on an annual basis, and makes the final recommendations regarding fund distributions.
 It is comprised of the following volunteer members:

-Teresa Boshart Yoder serves as an Everence Stewardship Consultant, passionately helping congregations and nonprofit organizations with stewardship education and charitable planning needs, and helping individuals create charitable giving plans in line with their faith and values.
+Teresa Boshart Yoder serves as Managing Director for Everence Financial Advisors, passionately helping congregations and nonprofit organizations with stewardship education and charitable planning needs, and helping individuals create charitable giving plans in line with their faith and values.

 Inquires for the JustPax Fund may be directed to:

 841 Mt.
 Clinton Pike